 CSTA Distinguished Contributions Award

 The CSTA Distinguished Contributions Award honors an organization, institution or foundation which has made a sustained, significant impact on science education in the state and which, through years of leadership and service, has truly made a positive impact on the quality of science teaching and learning.
-This year's awardees are the National Center for Science Education and Achieve.
+This year's awardees are the NASA Jet Propulsion Lab and Scripps Institution of Oceanography.

 Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST)

 CSTA annually partners with the California Department of Education to honor the California science teacher state finalists and recipients of the PAEMST.
 The PAEMST are the nation's highest honors for teachers of mathematics and science (including computer science).
 Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.